cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 That's the safest way.
 They won't be coming right away with thermal cameras.
 They're not prepared.
-And then I try to get to the car I was going to drive back in anyway.
+And then I try to get to the car I was going to drive back in any way.
 We're prepared.
 Not you."